Solving the Poisson Equation for p–n Junctions

 kT

-If EC,V are functions of x because the bands are bent (while EF stays constant), we may write the energy difference as DE = DE0 + e · V(x) for holes and DE = DE0 + e · {V nV(x)} for electrons, with DE0 referring to the relevant situation without band bending (i.e., in the respective bulk parts) and V n being the constant value of the internal potential in the n-type bulk part, i.e. V n is the maximum value of V(x).
+If ED, A is a function of x because the bands are bent (while EF stays constant), we may write the energy difference as DE = DE0 + e · V(x) with DE = D E0 referring to the situation without band bending.

 kT